Tiffany-UWC/my-dockstore-tools/plink-container/README.md

 # Notes

 * This container is intended for single-purpose PLINK analyses.
-* Additional bioinformatics tools (e.g., tabix, samtools) can be added later via Bioconda.
+* Additional bioinformatics tools (e.g., tabix, bcftools, etc.) can be added later via Bioconda.
 * Built on Ubuntu 22.04 with Miniconda for reproducibility.